Maryam-bit/basic-kafka-in-nodejs/README.md

-# Kafka Basic Integration with JavaScript
+# Kafka Basic Integration with NodeJS

 This project demonstrates basic integration of Apache Kafka with a JavaScript application using the `kafkajs` library.